: First, Captain, you will return the traitor Jarok. Then you and your crew will surrender as prisoners of war. Picard

 - WWII General Anthony McAuliffe's one-word response ("Nuts!") to a surrender ultimatum.

 - In 1940, Benito Mussolini demanded that Greece open her borders to allow Axis force occupation or face war.
-Allegedly, the Prime Ministers reply was just one word: "No."note Although Hitler's invasion of Poland, one year before Greece's denial, is generally accepted to be the official start of WWII, this got them involved.
+Allegedly, the Prime Minister/dictator Ioannis Metaxas' reply was just one word: "No."note Although Hitler's invasion of Poland, one year before Greece's denial, is generally accepted to be the official start of WWII, this got them involved.

 - He was operating in the grand tradition of laconic Greek replies to surrender demands there; the Spartans reportedly responded to Phillip of Macedon's message "If I enter Laconia I shall burn it to the ground." with "If."